Rachel is available for speaking engagements as well! Photo Credit: George G. Shubin (Rachel’s husband)

-When she’s not researching or writing posts that have way too many words in them or doing her work as Business Manager for her and George’s photography company or managing their big household or caring for her family, she can be found playing Dutch Blitz with her kids, watching movies with her family, hanging out with her husband or friends, daydreaming about travel, or sitting in the hot tub (probably in a bikini; the horror!!) reading a book while smoking her pipe and drinking a pineapple mojito.
+When she’s not researching or writing posts that have way too many words in them or doing her work as Business Manager for her and George’s photography company or managing their big household or caring for her family, she can be found playing Dutch Blitz with her kids, watching movies with her family, hanging out with her husband or friends, daydreaming about travel, working on her upcoming YA sci-fi novel, or sitting in the hot tub (probably in a bikini; the horror!!) reading a book while smoking her pipe and drinking a pineapple mojito.

 How I Got to Where I Am

 I grew up in a Christian home and have been a Christian since I was four years old (that was in 1979 if you’re counting).
 My husband and I have been married since 1996, and we have six kids.
 We’ve had ups and downs (mostly economic in nature), but he’s my best friend and we are happy together, and the kids are all doing well.

 Most of the last half of my Christian life was spent in a church that espoused pretty firm gender roles and authority structures, and I didn’t really think too much about it.
 A few years ago though, I started coming across things that just didn’t work.
 Women I knew were enduring dreadful things in their marriages and being told that they couldn’t leave and instead that they needed to submit more.

 This is not an anomaly unique to one denomination or church.
 When I started looking for resources to help, I found that the same types of problems and same callous responses were happening everywhere, and the same sets of verses were being used to keep women in place and in harm’s way.

 I was horrified!
 And since I’d heard those same verses used in that same way myself for years, I started to study and think about them.
 The behavior I saw attributed to those passages was in no way the type of behavior I saw from Christ or even from huge amounts of other writings from Paul, but that was routinely ignored or superseded by these standard interpretations.
 It didn’t fit.